Skip to main content

 By default, in order to access Grafana dashboards, a user needs to log in.
-In some cases, if all Grafana dashboards are public to all your users, it is more convenient to access a dashboard directly, without log in.
+In some cases, if all Grafana dashboards are public to all your users, it is more convenient to access a dashboard directly, without logging in.
 The steps to do this are described below.

 Assuming the grafana Docker container is up and running, open an interactive shell to it: